imadrianpaul/adrianpinks-website/README.md

 # adrianpinks-website
 My personal portfolio website.
 To compile the projects I've created or developed, as well the projects I've been into.

+**September 25, 2024** UPDATE v2.5

+- Commited new changes
+- Fixed the alignment, transition, and responsiveness of the **About section**
+- Added node.js in the technologies

 **September 19, 2024** UPDATE v2.3

 - Commited new changes